How To Choose Happiness and Live No Other Way

 Speak it into existence.

-Affirm and believe positive thoughts.
-Choose happiness even when you should probably feel sad.
+Affirm and belive positive thoughts.
+Choose happiness even when you probably should feel sad.
 Recite your positive thoughts in the first person as though you are forcing them to come true.

-Try not to base your affirmations on miracles or fantasies, as your subconscious will have difficulty believing in them.
-Instead, base them on truth and your most current needs.
+Try not to base your affirmations on miracles or fantasy, as your subconscious will struggle to believe them.
+Base them on truth and your most current needs.
 Make them your mantra and recite them daily.
 If you are like me, you will slip a few miracles and fantasies in there from time to time.

 Our lives are not entirely our own.
-We have obligations, and some have bosses to answer to.
-Our schedules are filled with these obligations, and there are not enough hours in the day to meet them.
+We have obligations and some have bosses to answer to.
+Our schedules are filled with these obligations, with not enough hours in the day to meet them.

 Recite your mantras every day.
 Speak those better times and happier times into existence.
-Even if they don’t come true immediately, you can see and feel some of them while reciting.
+Even if they don’t come true right away, you can see and feel a little bit of them while you recite.

 Eat Healthy

 Health is wealth.
-You can’t enjoy ANYTHING if you are not healthy.
-I remember reading a hospice nurse talking to her terminally ill patient.
-I found that people always wish they had taken better care of themselves.
+You can’t enjoy ANYTHING if you’re not healthy.
+I remember reading a hospice nurse talking to her terminally ill patient, who found that people always wish they had taken better care of themselves.

 I would take that as a given.
-It is simple, but so how, as human beings, we find a way to screw things up.
+It is simple, but, as human beings, we find a way to screw things up.
 Our bodies are remarkable bags of water.
-We know how to care for them, but almost one hundred percent of us refuse to.
+We know how to care for them, but almost 100% of us refuse to.

-If you want to be happy now, especially later in life, you must eat healthily.
-It is one of the best ways to feed and maintain our physical, mental, and spiritual well-being.
+We if you would like to be happy now and especially later in life, you will have to eat healthy.
+It is one of the best ways to feed and maintain our physical, mental and spiritial wellbein.

-I am eating healthily, which is one of the most POWERFUL ways to choose happiness.
+Eating health one of the most POWERFUL ways to Choose Happiness.

 Treat People Well

-I teach my son that the best way to get help from people when you need it is to help them before you need it.
-When you help people with nothing to gain for yourself, they feel obligated to help you when you need it—sometimes before you need it.
+I teach my son the best way to get help from people when you need it is to help them before you need them.
+When you help people with nothing to gain for yourself they feel endebted to help you when you need it.
+Sometimes before you need it.

-Helping people is treating them well, and it becomes infectious in the best way possible.
-Nothing makes me happier than a community of people bending backward to help each other.
+Helping people is just treating people well and it becomes infectious in the best way possible.
+Nothing can make me more happy than a community of people bending over backward to help each other.

 When you choose to treat people well, treating people how you would like to be treated, you choose happiness.